What Makes a Good Speaker? 6 Skills That Actually Matter

 That took 12 seconds to read.
 Every sentence advanced the argument.
 The listener could repeat the three reasons back immediately.
 That's structure at work.

-Research on speech organization consistently shows that audiences perceive organized speech more positively and recall its content at significantly higher rates.
-The cognitive explanation is straightforward: human working memory holds only 3 to 4 chunks of information at once.
+Organized speech is easier for listeners to follow because human working memory can hold only a few chunks of information at once.
 Structured speech pre-chunks information for the listener, reducing their cognitive load.

 Why structure ranks highest.
 You can have perfect delivery, zero fillers, and beautiful pacing, but if your ideas come out in random order, your listener has to mentally reorganize everything you said.
 Most won't bother.
 They'll nod politely and forget your point within minutes.
 People retain what they hear first and last, and lose most of the middle.
 Structure lets you place critical content at those high-retention points deliberately.